 Start by determining your service area.
 Do your homework and look for areas within your city that offer the most potential for business.
 By doing some research online, you can find population statistics, large employers in your area, and locations of commercial laundries and dry cleaners.

 Plan your schedule and availability, especially if this will be a part time job.
-You should establish your different routes and areas before beginning to advertising.
+You should establish your different routes and areas before beginning to advertise.
 Then, create a website, business cards, flyers, and use social media to advertise your services.
 There are many inexpensive ways to create professional-looking materials with online services and graphic design software.

 You should also consider developing an app for customers to use and a software tracking system to make sure you keep everything running smoothly.
 Since you are selling a service, always consider the customer experience first and make everything as simple as possible.